treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 >>> points = {(1, 2), (2, 1), (3, 4)}
 ```

-This only works for tuples that contain immutable values:
+But this only works for tuples that contain immutable values:

 ```python
 >>> things = {(["dress", "truck"], "yellow"), (["ball", "plane"], "purple")}